AaditT/PetFinder/README.md

 5. Use admin page with username `admin` and password `root` to delete entries
 6. Have fun!

+## Self-Evaluation
+I am really proud of the Mapbox feature which was really interesting to develop because I had to build a customized JavaScript query for the API using PHP data.
+In the future, I plan on working on a method to automate the connection process.
+It would be nice to have the petowner and pet"finder" connect on the website instead on relying on contact phone numbers.

 ## Images

 1. View all pet entries <br>